 NGA has been encouraging governing boards across the country to make their voices heard about their financial situation by lobbying their MPs.

 We are also building up a bank of case-studies to make our argument more compelling to those who may not understand the extent of the problem or the difficult decisions governors and trustees are facing.
 If you have a story, please get in touch: email@example.com

 Fair Funding for All Schools is a national network of parent activists around the country who are setting up independent parent-led groups attached to schools in their local area, campaigning for more funding for all schools across the country.
 They believe that it is really important to have an independent parent voice alongside those of governors and school leaders.
 If there are any parents at your school that may be interested in getting involved, they can find out more by contacting firstname.lastname@example.org or visiting the website at www.fairfundingforallschools.org and Twitter at @fairfundschools

 NGA is engaged in a proactive campaign on behalf of its members.
 We are:

 As any governor or trustee knows, school funding is a complex issue.
 We have made detailed responses to the Department for Education’s consultations on school funding which are available to download here:

-The second part of the national funding formula consultation is now closed.
-You can read more on the provisional allocations the schools, high needs and central school services block here.
+You can read more on the provisional allocations the schools, high needs and central school services block as set out in the government's response to the second stage of the national funding formula consultation here.

 NGA is an independent charity representing and supporting governors, trustees and clerks in maintained schools and academies in England.
 NGA members have access to a wealth of helpful information in our Guidance Centre: Finance and staffing.
 NGA Gold members can call our advice line on 0121 237 3782.
 If you're not a member, click here for more information about joining.